ckeditor/ckeditor4-docs/docs/guide/dev/features/mentions/README.md

 ## Templating

-Templating is configurable by [`config.itemTemplate`](https://docs.ckeditor.com/ckeditor4/docs/#!/api/CKEDITOR_mentions_configDefinition#property-itemTemplate) and [`config.outputTemplate`](https://docs.ckeditor.com/ckeditor4/docs/#!/api/CKEDITOR_mentions_configDefinition#property-outputTemplate) options.
+Templating is configurable by {@linkapi CKEDITOR.plugins.mentions.configDefinition.itemTemplate itemTemplate} and {@linkapi CKEDITOR.plugins.mentions.configDefinition.outputTemplate outputTemplate} options.
 Templating allows you to create customized dropdown view and a format of accepted item.

 {@img assets/img/mentions_02.png Using mentions with custom item template.}